 Eighteen years after the war, Bosnia and Herzegovina has yet to achieve a peaceful and just society.
-The country continues to have 118,000 displaced people, 700,000 people living below the poverty line and an unemployment rater of 45 percent.
+The country continues to have 118,000 displaced people, 700,000 people living below the poverty line and an unemployment rate of 45%.
 Poor economic conditions coupled with divisive nationalistic political rhetoric, mono-ethnic communities and segregated schools continue to threaten the stabilization of the region.
 War victims, women victims of rape, their families and general citizens struggle to recover from the violent conflict that left 400,000 people suffering from post-traumatic stress disorder and 10,000 people still missing.

 Latest Stories From Bosnia Herzegovina